kubernetes/website/docs/home/contribute/localization.md

 title: Localizing Kubernetes Documentation
 ---

-We're happy to add localizations of Kubernetes documentation to the website!
+We're happy to add localizations (l10n) of Kubernetes documentation to the website!

 Localizations must meet the following requirements for _workflow_ (how to localize) and _output_ (what to localize).

 ## Workflow

-All localization work must be stored and tracked within the [Kubernetes organization](https://github.com/kubernetes).
+All l10n work must be stored and tracked within the [Kubernetes organization](https://github.com/kubernetes).

 #### Repository

-A localization team will have a repository specifically dedicated to its work, for example: [kubernetes/kubernetes-docs/cn](https://github.com/kubernetes/kubernetes-docs-cn).
+A l10n team will have a repository specifically dedicated to its work, for example: [kubernetes/kubernetes-docs/cn](https://github.com/kubernetes/kubernetes-docs-cn).

-**Note:** To open a localization repository, [contact the SIG docs lead](https://kubernetes.slack.com/messages/C1J0BPD2M) on Slack for assistance.
+**Note:** To open a l10n repository, [contact the SIG docs lead](https://kubernetes.slack.com/messages/C1J0BPD2M) on Slack for assistance.
 {: .note}

 #### Project